SPDB International Review 2025: Legit Firm vs. Clone Scam

 Customer Support Comparison Table

-Support Feature | SPDBI Offering |
+| Support Feature | SPDBI Offering |

-Relationship Manager | Yes - Dedicated |
+| Relationship Manager | Yes - Dedicated |

-Phone Support | Business Hours |
+| Phone Support | Business Hours |

-Email Support | Yes - Formal |
+| Email Support | Yes - Formal |

-Live Chat | Not Available |
+| Live Chat | Not Available |

-24/7 Availability | No |
+| 24/7 Availability | No |

-Multilingual | English, Mandarin |
+| Multilingual | English, Mandarin |

-Response Time | Same Business Day |
+| Response Time | Same Business Day |

-Social Media | Not Used |
+| Social Media | Not Used |

-Help Center | Not Applicable |
+| Help Center | Not Applicable |

-Video Support | By Appointment |
+| Video Support | By Appointment |

 Prohibited Countries

-Case-by-Case Assessment: Rather than maintaining a simple prohibited list, SPDBI evaluates each prospective client based on specific circumstances, considering regulatory risk, reputational factors, and compliance costs.
+SPDBI adheres strictly to international sanctions regimes, prohibiting business with sanctioned countries and individuals.
+Rather than maintaining a simple prohibited list, the firm evaluates each prospective client individually, considering regulatory requirements, reputational factors, and compliance costs.

 Special Offers for Customers